 Before you start

 Check if you are eligible for this payment before you start your claim.

-You should talk to your employer at least 10 weeks before your child’s due date, or date of adoption, to arrange your leave and discuss your intention to claim Parental Leave Pay.
+You should talk to your employer at least 10 weeks before your child's due date, or date of adoption.
+Arrange your leave and discuss your intention to claim Parental Leave Pay.
 This will allow your employer time to prepare and register their business for the scheme.
-If they need more information about the scheme, they can visit the Paid Parental Leave scheme for employers page on our website.
+They can read more about Paid Parental Leave scheme for employers.

-When you claim, we will ask you to tell us your employer’s Australian Business Number and relevant contact details.
-Make sure you ask your employer about this first, because if we do not have the right information it could delay your claim.
+When you claim, you’ll need to tell us your employer's Australian Business Number and payroll contact details.
+If we don't have this information it could delay your claim.

-You choose when you want your Paid Parental Leave period to start
+Choose when you want your payment period to start

-You do not choose the end date for your Parental Leave Pay.
-Parental Leave Pay is an 18 week payment from your start date but this will be reduced if you:
+Parental Leave Pay is paid from your start date for up to 18 weeks.
+This will be reduced if you: